construction3x39/construction3x39-memory-pond-highdesert/docs/en/archive-earlier/0020_integrated_guardian_dragon_practice.md

 - **How your relationships** improve when you're practicing consistently
 - **What your body and mind** are asking for day to day

-## Evening Gratitude & Sacred Commitment 🌅🙏
+## Evening Gratitude & Aspiringly-Sacred Commitment 🌅🙏

 *"The kingdom of heaven is spread upon the earth, but people do not see it." - Gospel According to Jesus (Stephen Mitchell)*